ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 #### Perceptrons

 Perceptrons are the most basic artificial neurons that make Neural Networks work.

-Developed in the 1950s by Frank Rosenblatt
+Developed in the 1950s by Frank Rosenblatt, these artificial neurons are less common today as they are typically used to make simplistic decisions.

 A perceptron takes several inputs and determines one singular output.

 To compute output, perceptrons use *weights*, which are simply numbers that represent how import each input signal is to the aggregated final output.
 The pre-output of the perception is then determined by the summation of these various weighted inputs.
 Once we have a weight, it is measured against a *threshold value* which will determine the final binary output, say *0* or *1*.

 Say we have two possible binary outputs, 1 and 2, and we need to classify our inputs as such.
-The perceptron will take *X* inputs and weight, and the
+The perceptron will take *X* inputs and weight and reutrn a single decision

+#### Adaptive Linear Neurons - AKA ADALINE

 #### Sigmoid Neurons